 DynaVap’s unique VapCap line works a little bit differently from most vaporizers.
 Instead of an electric heating element and digital controls, you heat the VapCap precisely with a butane torch lighter, wait for a click, and inhale at the right speed to produce vapor.
 Once you’ve gotten used to the DynaVap, you’ll be able to produce thick vapor quickly and reliably, and our guide will help you along the way.

 There isn’t much to unboxing the VapCap.
-Simply pop open the end of the tube, and slide out your new DynaVap vaporizer.
-The tube is great for carrying around the VapCap in your pocket without taking up too much space.
+Simply open up the packaging and remove your new DynaVap vaporizer.
 Unless you got the DynaVap M, your DynaVap is actually made up of a series of modular parts.
 They come fully assembled, and if you want to change it up, you can simply grab an extra part, or buy a second VapCap to mix and match.

 Respect the clicks